 Only you and your doctor can determine the best possible cancer treatment for you.
 As an educated and informed patient, you can take an active role in deciding on your cancer treatment and understanding what that treatment will be like for you.

 Cancer treatment by cancer type . . .

 Start here with the treatment of the most common post-transplant cancer: skin cancer

-Click the kidney icon below to learn about treatment of post-transplant kidney cancer
+Click the kidney icon below to learn about the treatment of post-transplant kidney cancer

-Click the liver icon below to learn about treatment of post-transplant liver cancer
+Click the liver icon below to learn about the treatment of post-transplant liver cancer

-Click PTLD/blood icon below to learn about treatment of post-transplant blood & lymphoma/PTLD cancers
+Click PTLD/blood icon below to learn about the treatment of post-transplant blood & lymphoma/PTLD cancers

 - Bladder Cancer

 - Multiple Myeloma